A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Conclusion

 \section{Conclusion}

-In this work, we consider a dynamic assortment optimization problem under the MNL choice model.
+In this work, we have considered a dynamic assortment optimization problem under the MNL choice model.
 We develop a unified approximation algorithmic framework for both \textsc{da} and \textsc{dap}.
-This framework outperforms existing approximation algorithms in terms of speed, approximate guarantees, and also accommodates multiple constraints and a stochastic number of customers.
+This framework outperforms existing approximation algorithms in terms of speed and approximation guarantees, while also accommodating multiple constraints and a stochastic number of customers.
 From a technical perspective, we believe that our algorithmic ideas and the novel structural properties of the MNL model can shed light on algorithm design for assortment planning and broader revenue management problems.
-Further research can consider extending this approximation to other choice models, such as the Nested Logit and Markov Chain choice models.
-Additionally, we point out that approximating \textsc{da} for general distributions (in polynomial time) remains an interesting open problem.
+Further research could consider extending this approximation to other choice models, such as the Nested Logit and Markov Chain choice models.
+Very recently (after our work), \cite{huang2024basic} introduce a joint inventory and assortment planning problem for reusable resources.
+They extend techniques from \cite{bai2022coordinated} and it would be interesting to see if our results can also be used to achieve better approximation ratios in this new setting.
+Finally, we note that settling the computational hardness of \textsc{da} and developing an approximation algorithm for \textsc{da} when $T$ follows a general distribution are also interesting open problems for future work.

 \theendnotes

 \begin{APPENDICES}